Li Shanlan identity

-In mathematics, in combinatorics, Li Shanlan identity (also called Li Shanlan's summation formula) is a certain combinatorial identity attributed to the nineteenth century Chinese mathematician Li Shanlan.
-Since Li Shanlan is also known as Li Renshu, this identity is also referred to as Li Renshu identity.
+In mathematics, in combinatorics, the Li Shanlan identity (also called Li Shanlan's summation formula) is a certain combinatorial identity attributed to the nineteenth century Chinese mathematician Li Shanlan.
+Since Li Shanlan is also known as Li Renshu (his courtesy name), this identity is also referred to as the Li Renshu identity.
 This identity appears in the third chapter of Duoji bilei (垛积比类 / 垛積比類, meaning summing finite series), a mathematical text authored by Li Shanlan and published in 1867 as part of his collected works.
 A Czech mathematician Josef Kaucky published an elementary proof of the identity along with a history of the identity in 1964.
 Kaucky attributed the identity to a certain Li Jen-Shu.
 From the account of the history of the identity, it has been ascertained that Li Jen-Shu is in fact Li Shanlan.
-Western scholars had been studying Chinese mathematics for its historical value; but the attribution of this identity to a nineteenth century Chinese mathematician sparked a rethink on the mathematical value of the writings of Chinese mathematicians.
+Western scholars had been studying Chinese mathematics for its historical value; but the attribution of this identity to a nineteenth-century Chinese mathematician sparked a rethink on the mathematical value of the writings of Chinese mathematicians.

-"In the West Li is best remembered for a combinatoric formula, known as the 'Li Renshu identity', that he derived using only traditional Chinese mathematical methods."